jbussmann/ZPB30A1_Firmware/README.md

 while the underside of the board stays unpopulated.
 Also the ET6226 driver board is possibly marked as V2.9.
 See image folder or [this issue](https://github.com/herm/ZPB30A1_Firmware/issues/3) for further information.

+## Power rating
+The load is available with 60W or 110W power rating, distinguishable by the size of the heatsink.
+The 60W version has a heatsink of roughly the hight and width of the fan, whereas the heatsink of the 110W version is noticably higher and wider than the fan.
+Uncomment `#define MAX_POWER_110W` in the config file to increase maximum allowable power dissipation.

 ## Chip